The base task package

 # result: foo==5, bar==2

-The file argument of base.context.from can be used to read context values from a YAML file:
+The file argument of base.context.load can be used to load context values from a YAML

 # data.yml